Sayem995/BorisBikes2/README.md

 As a member of the public
 So I can return bikes I've hired
 I want to dock my bike at the docking station.

+As a member of the public
+So I can decide whether to use the docking station
+I want to see a bike that has been docked
 ```